dibsy/sans-holiday-hack-2023/objectives/Christmas-Island/Santas-Surf-Shack/Linux-101.md

 ## Solution

-- The North Pole 🎁 Present Maker:
+- The North Pole Present Maker:
 All the presents on this system have been stolen by trolls.
-Capture trolls by following instructions here and 🎁's will appear in the green bar below.
+Capture trolls by following instructions here and gift's will appear in the green bar below.
 Run the command "hintme" to receive a hint.
 ```
 yes
 ```